Nikilu/LifeInsurance/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-# ClientApp icroService & API Gateway
+# MicroService & API Gateway

 Rebuild Solution by right clicking on solution LifeInsurance.sln in Solution Explorer.
 Make sure solution Rebuild without any fail.
 It should Rebuild without any fail